wso2/kubernetes-apim/advanced/am-pattern-2/README.md

 | Parameter                                                     | Description                                                                               | Default Value                   |
 |---------------------------------------------------------------|-------------------------------------------------------------------------------------------|---------------------------------|
 | `kubernetes.serviceAccount`                                   | Name of the Kubernetes Service Account to which the Pods are to be bound                  | `wso2am-pattern-2-svc-account`  |

+## Runtime Artifact Persistence and Sharing

+* It is **mandatory** to set an appropriate Kubernetes StorageClass in this deployment, for persistence and sharing.

+* By default, this deployment uses the `nfs` Kubernetes StorageClass created using the official, stable [NFS Server Provisioner](https://hub.helm.sh/charts/stable/nfs-server-provisioner).

+* Only persistent storage solutions supporting `ReadWriteMany` [access mode](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#access-modes) are applicable for `wso2.deployment.persistentRuntimeArtifacts.storageClass`.

+* Please refer to the [official WSO2 container guide](https://github.com/wso2/container-guide/blob/master/store/Persisting_And_Sharing.md#recommended-storage-options-for-wso2-products)
+  for advanced details with regards to WSO2 recommended, storage options.

+## Managing Java Keystores and Truststores

+* By default, this deployment uses the default keystores and truststores provided by the relevant WSO2 product.

+* For advanced details with regards to managing custom Java keystores and truststores in a container based WSO2 product deployment please refer to the [official WSO2 container guide](https://github.com/wso2/container-guide/blob/master/deploy/Managing_Keystores_And_Truststores.md).